 Center for Multicultural Equity and Access (CMEA) - CMEA provides advising to support academic and personal development amplified by both in-office walk-in and scheduled weekly counseling appointments with a licensed Counseling and Psychiatric Services (CAPS) psychologist.
 Additionally, a Heath Eduction Services staff clinician holds office hours in CMEA.

-Campus Ministry - Campus Ministry houses The John Main Center for meditation and inter-religious dialogue at Georgetown University promotes the integration of meditation into daily life.
-The Chaplains and Jesuits in Residence provide pastoral care and crisis intervention to students of all faith traditions and none.
+Campus Ministry - Campus Ministry houses The John Main Center for Meditation and Inter-Religious Dialogue at Georgetown University which promotes the integration of meditation into daily life.
+The Chaplains and Jesuits in Residence provide pastoral care and crisis intervention to students with and without faith traditions.

 LGBTQ Center - The Lesbian, Gay, Bisexual, Transgender, and Questioning (LGBTQ) Resource Center provides students, faculty, and staff with education, programming, support services, and advocacy on campus-regardless of sexual orientation and gender identity.

 Residential Living - The Office of Residential Living serves as an integral part of the University's Safety Net.
-Resident Assistants and Community Directors, in partnership with the Chaplains, Jesuits and Faculty in Residence, offer students programs and spaces for reflection, connection and learning.
-Living in community, students learn to care themselves, their peers and the their physical space.
+Resident Assistants and Community Directors, in partnership with the Chaplains, Jesuits, and Faculty in Residence, offer students programs and spaces for reflection, connection, and learning.
+Living in community, students learn to care for themselves, their peers, and the their physical space.

-Health Education Services - Health Education Services (HES) is a campus provider of health education, and seeks to promote the health and well being of all students through care for the WHOLE Hoya: body, mind, and soul.
+Health Education Services - Health Education Services is a campus provider of health education, and seeks to promote the health and well being of all students through care for the WHOLE Hoya: body, mind, and soul.
 HES has a mission of empowering students to take responsibility for decisions regarding their health.
 HES actively tries to increase community identification of students at risk.
-HES provides regular educational outreach and consultation to students and others within the University.
+They provide regular educational outreach and consultation to students and others within the University.